HOW TO MAKE WAX DIPPED FLOWERS

-The amount of wax needed will vary depending on the size flowers and quantity that are being dipped.
-For this example, we melted about 1.5 pounds of wax. that was enough for about 10 flowers, and there was a considerable amount left over.
+The amount of wax needed will vary depending on the size of the flowers and the number that are being dipped.
+For this example, we measured out about 1.5 pounds of wax which was enough for about 10 flowers, and there was a considerable amount left over.

 Step 2 - Melt the wax

 The wax will need to be heated in a double boiler to 175° - 185°F, depending on the wax you have chosen.
-To create a double boiler, put about an inch of water in the sauce pan, and then place the pouring pot in the water.
+To create a double boiler, put about an inch of water in the saucepan, and then place the pouring pot in the water.
 It is a good idea to add an inexpensive metal trivet or metal cookie cutter under the pouring pot to elevate it.
 Doing this ensures the wax is not receiving direct heat from any side.
 Adjust the heat to a medium-low setting.
 The water needs to be boiling, but it does not have to come to a rolling boil.
 If the water is at a rolling boil, it may splatter out of the pan.
 Check the temperature of the wax occasionally to make certain it is not getting too hot.
 Adjust the temperature as needed.
-While the wax is melting, use a cooking spray and coat the cookie sheet that will be used.
-This will help the wax to release more easily when the wax has cooled.

 Step 3 - Measure & add fragrance oil

 Once the wax has reached the proper temperature, you are ready to add the fragrance oil.
 Depending on the wax you are using, you could add 0.5 – 1.0 ounce of fragrance per pound of wax.
 It is most common to add 1 ounce of fragrance per pound of wax.
 The fragrance is most accurately measured by weight, but you can also use a tablespoon to measure it if the scale you have does not measure a small amount precisely.
 A tablespoon is equal to about 0.5 ounce.
 Pour the fragrance into the wax and stir it.

 Step 4 - Measure & add dye (using dye blocks)